 If Laser Eye Surgery is a solution, why do people continue to wear contacts or glasses?

 Just like there are many reasons people don’t upgrade to the more efficient and economical electric cars, there are many reasons people don’t upgrade their vision by having Laser Eye Surgery.

 The first is misinformation and fear: Although many Laser Eye Surgery myths have long been busted and it has even been proven safer than wearing contacts, fear and misinformation are still the main reasons why people don’t have the treatment.
 The second is habit: Some people are simply used to their glasses or contacts routine.
 And the third is suitability: Laser Eye Surgery still isn’t an option for everyone.
 However, today, when performed by expert surgeons using the latest technology, as many as 97 percent of people are eligible for treatment.

 Have a question that’s totally out there?
 Put it to us in the comments below.
-Or, if you’d like to book a consultation, contact one of our friendly clinic coordinators today.
+Or, if you’d like to book a consultation, contact one of our Patient Care Coordinators today.